THE WINGS OF CULEBRITA

 PROJECT BACKGROUND

-We developed a joint vision for supplying the necessary energy and infrastructure, which were completely absent at the site.
-The project received several prestigious awards, including the National Prize for Unbuilt Work at the 2021 XVI Bienal de Arquitectura y Arquitectura Paisajista, the Merit Award for Unbuilt Design at the 2019 AIA Honor Awards - Florida Caribbean Chapter, and an Honorable Mention for Unbuilt Project at the 2018 AIA Honor Awards - PR Chapter.
+Though still at the design development stage as PLN seeks construction funding, the project has already been recognized internationally.
+It received the National Prize for Unbuilt Work at the 2021 XVI Bienal de Arquitectura y Arquitectura Paisajista, the Merit Award for Unbuilt Design at the 2019 AIA Honor Awards – Florida Caribbean Chapter, and an Honorable Mention for Unbuilt Project at the 2018 AIA Honor Awards – Puerto Rico Chapter.

 LOCATION